opendocsg/slw-judgments-backfill/2012_SGHC_109/report.md

  [emphasis added]

 11     On the second issue, the DJ found that Mr Yap was a participant in the assembly.
-The DJ held that while there was no statutory definition of “participate” in the MOA, he adopted the High Court’s pronouncement of participation in the context of common intention liability under s 34 of the Penal Code (Cap 224, 2008 Rev Ed) (“PC”) in the decision of _Quak Siew Hock David v Public Prosecutor_ [1999] 3 SLR(R) 807 (“ _Quak Siew Hock_ ”).
+The DJ held that while there was no statutory definition of “participate” in the MOA, he adopted the High Court’s pronouncement of participation in the context of common intention liability under s 34 of the Penal Code (Cap 224, 2008 Rev Ed) (“PC”) in the decision of _Quak Siew Hock David v Public Prosecutor_ <span class="citation">[1999] 3 SLR(R) 807</span> (“ _Quak Siew Hock_ ”).
 Applied to the context of the MOA, the DJ found at [58] that:

  ...
 Whether a person could be said to have participated in an assembly depended on the facts and circumstances of the case.
 Where certain facts were present, such as the doing of an act in furtherance of the intention of the assembly, or providing general encouragement and support to the members of the assembly, an inference of participation could more readily made.